Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Where a worker would normally just be the client’s employee, but instead they’re working through their own company, the contract is judged to be ‘inside’ or ‘caught by’ IR35, and the position is different.

-If it’s the latter, the client deducts income tax and employee National Insurance Contributions (NICs), and pays them over to HMRC on the employee’s behalf along with an employer’s contribution.
+There are generally two options here.
+You could be taken on as an employee with fixed-term contract and pay PAYE in the normal way.
+If not, the client will need to deduct income tax and employee National Insurance Contributions (NICs) as if you were an employee, and pay them over to HMRC on your behalf along with an employer’s contribution.
 Just like an employer would.

 Known as a ‘determination’, this is a formal way of recording the thought process that goes into assessing your tax status.
-In general, clients will have made an interim assessment of the role before advertising, so you may well see ads that state whether it is inside or outside IR35 – it’s normally the clients’ responsibility to confirm your IR35 status, but not always!
+Most clients will assess the role before advertising it, so you’ll often see ads stating whether it’s inside or outside IR35.
+It’s normally the clients’ responsibility to confirm your IR35 status, but not always!

 However, some of the tests relate to the individual.
-Even though a role might initially look like it is outside IR35, there may be circumstances (if you already work for them, for example) where the determination may change.
+Even though a role might initially look like it is outside IR35, there may be circumstances which change the determination – for example, if you already work for them.

 What are the IR35 tests?